ricardogodi/simple-c-semantic-checker/README.md

 ### Usage

 1. When prompted, enter the filename of the "simple C" program file.
 Sample files like `main1.c`, `main2.c`, and `main3.c` are provided for testing.
-2. Follow the prompts to receive feedback on the syntax and semantic analysis of the program.

 ## Lexical Analysis